 The works of Ostap and his Crew have one thing in common: They show that this art direction is neither boring nor superficial.
 Rather, the artworks surprise with a grand form of spatiality and diversity.
 With his exceptional sense of art, “Selfmadecrew” and Slava have already participated in various art projects, surprising them time and again with new facets of the art of packaging.

 The ideal choice for various urban art projects

 In addition to a good idea and the associated imagination, there is no need for the tape art accessories, because the individual tapes are torn off by hand and brought into shape.
-While the classic packaging tape is standardized in its widths, the Artist Tapes, which are also available in numerous variations, are also thinner, so that filigree projects and details can be implemented.
+While the classic packaging tape is standardized in its widths, the Artist Tapes, which are also available in numerous variations, are also thinner, so that filigree details can be implemented.

 Tapes hold on all surfaces

 The tape art inspires as an experimental art direction that reinvents itself time and again.
 Today, it is best known in cities like Berlin, where special art projects keep attracting attention.
-In addition to pure “pictures”, a form of tape art can also create sculptures of different sizes.
+In addition to pure “pictures”, the form of art can also create sculptures of different sizes.
 In this variation, the individual tapes are formed so that they are real sculptures in different sizes.
 These masterpieces are primarily based on a painter’s crepe and other paper tapes because they can be flexibly adapted in shape.